vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Draw Functions.md

 <<Code/Drawing/Draw Functions 2.rtf>>

 #### Extra
-I've provided a few custom debug drawing functions in a utility package I am developing that you can find [here](https://github.com/vertxxyz/Troubleshooter.Debugging).
-This is a work in progress, but you can debug a few 3D physics functions with custom line gizmos, and draw labels at positions in the scene.
+I've provided a few custom debug drawing functions in a utility package I am developing that you can find [here](https://github.com/vertxxyz/Vertx.Debugging).
+This is a work in progress, but you can debug a many physics functions with custom gizmos, and draw labels at positions in the scene.